-- Ensure that your device is charged to 70%.
+- Ensure to charge your mobile to at least 70%.

-- Make sure that you have backed up all your important data and settings including your contacts, messages, call logs, memos, APN settings, etc. before proceeding further.
-This is important as everything gets wiped out in the process.
-Also create a backup of your current firmware.
+- Make sure to backup all your important data and settings including your contacts, messages, call logs, memos, APN settings, etc. This is important as everything gets wiped out in the process.
+Also, create a backup of your current firmware.

 - Enable USB debugging mode in your phone.

-You need to unlock bootloader before proceeding further.
-But remember that unlocking bootloader will void your device warranty.
+You need to unlock the bootloader before proceeding further.
+But remember that unlocking the bootloader will void your device warranty.
 Also, it will wipe out your entire phone data.

 - Switch Off your Moto G completely.
 Now enter your phone into fastboot mode.

-- For doing so, press and hold Volume down key + Power button simultaneously.
+- For doing so, press and hold the Volume down key + Power button simultaneously.

-- In this folder, take your mouse cursor in free space, hold shift key (on keyboard) and right click.
+- In this folder, take your mouse cursor in free space, hold the shift key (on keyboard), and right-click.

-- You’ll see Open Command window here option.
+- You’ll see the Open Command window here option.
 Click on it.

 - Connect your Moto G to PC.

-- Type this command in command prompt window and press Enter:
+- Type this command in the command prompt window and press Enter:

 fastboot oem get_unlock_data